ros-industrial/industrial_training/gh_pages/_source/session1/ROS-Setup.md

 2. If they are not then you might need to 'source' some setup.*sh files.

    ```
-   source /opt/ros/kinetic/setup.bash
+   source /opt/ros/melodic/setup.bash
    ```

 3. In a "bare" ROS install, you will need to run this command on every new shell you open to have access to the ROS commands.
 One of the setup steps in a _typical_ ROS install is to add that command to the end of your `~/.bashrc` file, which is run automatically in every new terminal window.
-Check that your `.bashrc` file has already been configured to source the ROS-kinetic `setup.bash` script:
+Check that your `.bashrc` file has already been configured to source the ROS-melodic `setup.bash` script:

    ```
    tail ~/.bashrc
    ```

-This process allows you to install several ROS distributions (e.g. indigo and kinetic) on the same computer and switch between them by sourcing the distribution-specific `setup.bash` file.
+This process allows you to install several ROS distributions (e.g. indigo, kinetic, melodic) on the same computer and switch between them by sourcing the distribution-specific `setup.bash` file.

 ### Starting roscore
 1. _roscore_ is a collection of nodes and programs that are pre-requisites of a ROS-based system.
 You must have a roscore running in order for ROS nodes to communicate.
 It is launched using the _roscore_ command.